Skip to main content

 iMessage in Docker: Not supported. iMessage uses the macOS Messages framework, which isn't available in Linux containers.

-For automations (cron jobs, scheduled briefings) to fire at the scheduled time, the Gateway must be running.
-This means the machine must:
+For automations and scheduled briefings to fire reliably, the Gateway must be running continuously:

-See Module 6: Autonomous Tasks for deployment options.
+See Module 6: Autonomous Tasks for deployment options including VPS and Mac Mini setups.

 Checking your setup